stefancruz/Ocelot/README.md

 In particular I want easy integration with IdentityServer reference and bearer tokens.

-We have been unable to find this in my current workplacewithout having to write our own Javascript middlewares to handle the IdentityServer reference tokens.
-We would rather use the IdentityServer code that already existsto do this.
+We have been unable to find this in my current workplace without having to write our own Javascript middlewares to handle the IdentityServer reference tokens.
+We would rather use the IdentityServer code that already exists to do this.

 Ocelot is a bunch of middlewares in a specific order.